 It is hard work but pushing forward is spite of the past is empowering.
 Making a plan and achieving a goal is life-changing.
 Reconnecting to self connects you to your core.
 Reinventing self gives you control over who you want to be for the future.
 Relaunching self means you will follow your vision.
 You will live above the ordinary.

-If this resonates with you, please take advantage of my complimentary strategy session.
+If My Five Step Plan To Creating A New Life After Divorce resonates with you, please take advantage of my complimentary strategy session.